Chicken Kiev: Modern chicken Kiev

 The "old-style" name "cutlet de volaille Kiev-style" was occasionally mentioned in some post-World War II Soviet fiction books.
 In particular, in a short story This Is Not Written In A Cookbook (1947) by Yevgeny Vorobyov, a Soviet soldier and a former chef in a Moscow noble hotel explains to his comrade in arms, that "cutlets de volaille are made for two tastes.
 There are cutlets de volaille Kiev-style and cutlets de volaille jardiniere."

 The name kotlet de volaille is used to this day for chicken Kiev in Poland.
 The name is oftentimes polonised as dewolaj (dewolaje for plural).

 Mentions of chicken Kiev are also found in US newspapers starting from 1937.
 The reports describe the Russian-style restaurant Yar in Chicago serving this dish.
 The restaurant existed until 1951 and was run by Vladimir Yaschenko, a former colonel of the imperial Russian army.
 It was styled after the famous eponymous Moscow restaurant and was frequented by celebrities of that time.
 After World War II, US newspapers mentioned chicken Kiev served in New York restaurants.
 Recipes for a "chicken cutlet à la Kiev" were published in The New York Times in 1946 and in Gourmet magazine in 1948.

 Since the end of the 1940s or beginning of the 1950s, chicken Kiev became a standard fare in Soviet high class restaurants, in particular in the Intourist hotel chain serving foreign tourists.
 Tourist booklets warned the diners of the danger it presented to their clothing.
 At the same time the popularity of this dish grew in the US.
 According to Darra Goldstein chicken Kiev became "a symbol of Russian haute cuisine".

 Variants

 Chicken Kiev is made from a boned and skinned breast which is cut lengthwise, pounded and stuffed with butter.
-Western recipes usually call for garlic butter, while in Russian ones regular butter is used.
+Western recipes usually call for garlic butter, while in Russian ones unflavoured butter is used.
 Herbs (parsley and dill) can be added to the butter.
 In some American recipes butter is replaced by blue cheese.

 In the classical preparation of French côtelettes de volaille, the humerus bone of the wing is left attached.
 This also holds for their Russian versions and in particular for chicken Kiev.
 For serving, the bone is usually covered with a frilled paper napkin.
-However, industrially produced pure fillets are often used nowadays, and the cutlets are served without the bone.
+Industrially produced pure fillets are often used nowadays, and the cutlets are served without the bone.
 This is the usual way of serving chicken Kiev in the US.
 A spherically shaped version was developed by English chef Jesse Dunford Wood.